-It generates up to 300 inches per pound of torque to handle most of your drilling needs which ultimately lets the bit to halt at various torque settings to prevent overdriving screws ½ inch single sleeve and keyless chuck to hand tighten bits securely without any key built-in LED lighting system for work in low.
+It generates up to 300 inches per pound of torque to handle most of your drilling needs which ultimately lets the bit halt at various torque settings to prevent overdriving screws ½ inch single sleeve and keyless chuck to hand tighten bits securely without any key built-in LED lighting system for work in low.

-Craftsman, which is now under Stanley Black and Decker ownership, launched a new line of V20 cordless power tools with reasonable price and modern designs.
+Craftsman, which is now under Stanley Black and Decker ownership, launched a new line of V20 cordless power tools with reasonable prices and modern designs.
 There are also signs that they will do the same with a V12 lineup.

 Stanley Black and Decker obtained the brand for plenty of money, and can surely seek strong returns of investment.
 What he implies is that they’re highly incentivized to expand and advance the new Craftsman cordless lineup, to make the platform competitive and a potentially favored choice among professionals, homeowners, and other do-it-yourself enthusiasts.

-Being newly re-launched, choices is restricted compared to the more mature lineups, and from what as we have heard from some readers, some of the new power tools are not yet widely available.
+Being newly re-launched, choices are restricted compared to the more mature lineups, and from what we have heard from some readers, some of the new power tools are not yet widely available.

-In addition, though some criticize the new Craftsman tools for being heavily adapted or inspired from existing Stanley Black and Decker products, the practice must let for an accelerated product launch schedule.
+In addition, though some criticize the new Craftsman tools for being heavily adapted or inspired by existing Stanley Black and Decker products, the practice must let for an accelerated product launch schedule.